 Driven by the challenge to make interventions even better virtually than they were face to face we learned a lot in 2020/21.
-Initially our struggle was managing the technology as well as the content and facilitation – flying solo on an intervention.
-Talking to colleagues in different companies we found they often had 3 people on a virtual session – a content and discussion leader, someone operating questionnaires and chat facilities as well as a technical person making sure everything stood up and was working.
-By the time we had that feedback we were beginning to master the solo pilot approach – multiple screens and careful set up with delegates were key learnings.
+Initially, our struggle was managing the technology as well as the content and facilitation – flying solo on an intervention.
+Talking to colleagues in different companies we found they often had 3 people in a virtual session – a content and discussion leader, someone operating questionnaires and chat facilities as well as a technical person making sure everything stood up and was working.
+By the time we had that feedback we were beginning to master the solo pilot approach – multiple screens and careful set-up with delegates were key learnings.
 We found we could get better engagement, waste less time and get excellent responses and feedback from delegates on every intervention.
 Their journey home was a lot quicker as well – i.e. no journey.

 What are the key challenges with this approach?

 Virtual sessions of real engagement (we eventually found 10:1 was the absolute maximum delegate to trainer ratio) meant we could see delegates’ faces constantly.
 As behavioural observation specialists, we were burning a lot of energy seeing them all on screen and trying to adapt to individual needs, this was quite exhausting at times.